Mnemotechnician/mkui/README.md

 # Mindustry Kotlin Ui Lib
-An utility library for mindustry mods.
+An ui library for mindustry mods.

-Provides a set of inline extension functions that allow you to build mindustry ui in an idiomatic & optimized way.
-Also provides some utility extension functions that arc lacks.
+Provides some useful stuff, such as inline ui construction functions, utility functions, new ui classes, etc.

 May not be compatible with other (non-mindustry) arc projects.